Dense connective tissue

-Fibroblasts are usually the most numerous cells in both forms of connective tissue.
-They are responsible for the synthesis of collagen and extracellular matrix.
-They are present close to the collagen fibers and appear as flattened, fusiform or spindle shaped cells.
+Fibroblasts are responsible for the synthesis of collagen and extracellular matrix.
+They appear as flattened, fusiform or spindle shaped cells.
 They have large euchromatic nuclei with prominent nucleoli.
-Cytoplasm of young and active cells show basophilia due to the presence of high concentration of rough endoplasmic reticulum, mitochondria and many sets of Golgi apparatus.
+The cytoplasm of young and active cells are basophilic due to the presence of high concentration of rough endoplasmic reticulum, mitochondria and many sets of Golgi apparatus.

-The old and inactive fibroblasts, also known as fibrocytes have reduced cytoplasm with few cell organelles and flattened heterochromatic nuclei.
-Fibrocytes are fewer in number in circulation but have been shown to increase in quantity due to any pathology such as tissue damage, causing them to become activated and to display the properties of both fibroblasts and macrophages.
+The old and inactive fibroblasts, also known as fibrocytes, have reduced cytoplasm with few cell organelles and flattened heterochromatic nuclei.
+Fibrocytes are fewer in number but have been shown to increase in quantity secondary to pathology such as tissue damage.
+This causes them to become activated and to therefore perform the function of both fibroblasts and macrophages.

-In general, fibroblasts become very active during wound repair and healing process, when they proliferate and form fibrous matrix.
-Specialised form of fibroblasts known as myofibroblasts also appear during wound contraction.
+In general, fibroblasts become very active during wound repair and healing process, when they proliferate and form fibrous matrices.
+A specialized form of fibroblasts known as myofibroblasts also appear during wound contraction.
 The myofibroblasts are characterized by the presence of actin filaments and dense bodies.
-Overall, these cells exhibit the properties of fibroblasts as well as smooth muscle cells.
+Overall, these cells exhibit the properties of fibroblasts as well as that of smooth muscle cells.

 Dense irregular connective tissue

 Dense irregular connective tissue is a 3-dimensional structure that can withstand significant force from different directions.